rabaaks/Minesweeper/README.md

 Just go to releases and download the latest version for your os.
 There's no version for mac as of now.

 # How to play
 You'll get a 9x9 grid and there are nine mines.
 You can input the row and column and whether to flag or mine that cell.
+Enter f for flag and m for mine.
+There's no input validation so if you put something else weird things will happen.
 If you don't know how to play minesweeper then look at the [Wikipedia](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) article.

 What the different symbols mean: